-Frontera Project (Chile - 75% ownership by Energia Llaima)
+Frontera Hydro Project (Chile - 37.5% ownership)

-The Frontera project is a proposed run-of-river hydroelectric power generating project with an expected installed capacity of 109 MW located on the Bíobío River, 500 km south of Santiago, Chile.
-The notice to proceed with the construction is expected to be issued in 2019 to achieve COD in 2022.
-The Frontera project obtained most of the rights and permits needed in order to proceed with construction, including technical and environmental approvals.
+The Frontera Hydro Project is a proposed run-of-river hydroelectric power generating project with an expected installed capacity of 109 MW located on the Bíobío River, 500 km south of Santiago, Chile.
+Currently, discussions are in progress to proceed with the construction in September 2020.
+The Frontera Hydro Project obtained most of the rights and permits needed in order to proceed with construction, including technical and environmental approvals.

-El Canelo Project (Chile - 70% ownership by Energia Llaima)
+El Canelo Hydro Project (Chile - 37.5% ownership)